10 REASONS TO THINK BIG

 Daily Inspiration: “Don’t be average.
 Increase your quota of daily awesome!”

 “Don’t be average.
-Increase your quota of daily awesome!” - Futurist Jim Carroll I’ve had a bit a bad
+Increase your quota of daily awesome!” - Futurist Jim Carroll I’ve had a bit of a

 Daily Inspiration: “Don’t be afraid of failure.
 Fear inaction instead!”